InaJaweed/Individual_Project-CS3IP16/README.md

 *Tank Tactics* is a top-down online multiplayer tank battle game.
 Developed using Unity, the game leverages modern multiplayer technologies such as Netcode for GameObjects (NGO) and Unity Gaming Services (UGS), allowing seamless multiplayer experiences without the need for complex network configurations like port forwarding or IP address sharing.

-**Note:** For the current version of the game, UGS and multiplayer functionality have been **disabled**.
-This means that while the game's core features remain, it does not currently support online matchmaking or multiplayer gameplay.
+**Note:** For UGS and multiplayer functionality I have **disabled** this feature so it does not currently support online matchmaking or multiplayer gameplay.

 ## Features